-Photovoltaic Mode: This mode is also known as zero bias mode and this mode is preferred in that applications, where we are using this photodiode at low level frequency as well as ultra-low level light.
-This mode provides very low level current variation and nonlinear behavior in voltage production.
+We call this mode zero-bias mode.
+This mode is useful in applications where we are using photodiodes at low levels of frequency as well as ultra-low levels of light.
+This mode provides very low-level current variation and nonlinear behavior in voltage production.

-Photoconductive Mode: In this mode the photodiode is used in reverse mode.
-When photodiode is used in this mode then the length of depletion region is increased but the capacitance of the junction and response time decreased.
-In this mode current increased lineally as increased the incident of light and it is very fast but it displays an electronic noise.
+In this mode, the photodiode is in reverse bias mode.
+When we use a photodiode in this mode, the length of the depletion region increases.
+But the capacitance of the junction and the response time decrease.
+In this mode, the current increases linearly as the incident light increases.
+It is very fast, but it displays electronic noise.

-Avalanche Diode Mode:This mode is used in high reverse biased condition and photodiode works in avalanche breakdown region.
-In this mode the internal gain and responsivity of the device has increased.
+We use this mode in high-reverse bias conditions.
+The photodiode works in the avalanche breakdown region.
+In this mode, the internal gain and responsiveness of the device increase.

 V-I Characteristics of Photodiode

-It is always operated in reverse bias mode.
-The V-I characteristic is shown in figure in which reverse voltages are plotted horizontally in volts and reverse current is plotted vertically in microamperes.
-According to the figure the reverse current is almost independent from the reverse voltage.
-When the illumination is zero then the reverse current is approximately zero but there is only a small amount of current is present and this current is called dark current.
-As increase the illumination, the reverse current is also increase lineally.
-We can see that at illumination 1000 lux the reverse current is 100 microamperes, at illumination 1500 lux the reverse current is 200 microamperes, at illumination 2000 lux the reverse current is 300 microamperes etc. that’s mean the reverse current is increase linearly.
-We can see this linearly increasing current in figure.
+It always operates in reverse bias mode.
+We can see the V-I characteristic in the figure below.
+This figure plots reverse voltages horizontally in volts and reverse currents vertically in microamperes.
+According to the figure, the reverse current is almost independent of the reverse voltage.
+When the illumination is zero, the reverse current is approximately zero.
+But only a small amount of current is present, and this current is the dark current.
+The reverse current increases linearly as the illumination increases.
+We can see that at illumination of 1000 lux, the reverse current is 100 microamperes; at illumination of 1500 lux, the reverse current is 200 microamperes.
+Whereas at illumination of 2000 lux, the reverse current is 300 microamperes, etc. This means that the reverse current increases linearly.
+We can see this linearly increasing current in the figure.